Oakland Alternative High School

-Oakland Alternative High School is an alternative secondary school in Tacoma, Washington.
+Oakland Secondary School, originally the Oakland Alternative High School, is an alternative secondary school in Tacoma, Washington.
 It was built in 1912 by a prominent local architectural firm and is located at 3319 South Adams Street (South End).

 Campus

 The school's building, designed by architect Frederick Heath and George Gove (of the Heath & Gove firm), and was built in 1912.
 The school served elementary students until 1988, at which time it became a high school.
 During 2009–10, approximately 250 students attended Oakland.
 OHS also added a middle school component in the 2009–10 school year.

 Curriculum

 The curriculum at OHS is the same as any Tacoma School District's comprehensive high schools.
 Oakland works on a quarter system, rather than a semester system.
 Student earn the same number of credits at Oakland per quarter as students attending comprehensive high schools do in a semester.
 Oakland has a three period day vs. a six or seven period day.